DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ![](../../../../../images/eurd-win-label-bind-to-data-field.png)

 Click the **Expression** option's ellipsis button to invoke the **Expression Editor**.
-You can use this editor to construct a complex binding expression that involves two or more data fields.
+You can use this editor to construct a complex binding expression from two or more data fields.

 ![](../../../../../images/eurd-win-label-expression-binding.png)